 The Effects Palette

-The effects palette replaces the media window on-click and takes over the upper-right portion of the screen.
+The effects palette replaces the media window on click and takes over the upper-right portion of the screen.
 From here you can click and drag various effects directly onto your clips in the timeline, and when you’re in the advanced editor you can tweak the various settings of the effects here as well.

 Nero’s effects were what impressed me most about the entire program.
 Nero offers an incredibly robust and diverse number of effects out of the gate, and most of them are good enough to be used in commercial-quality projects.
 The effects are as diverse as they are useful and completely blow the effects of competing video editors out of the water.
 The effects in similar programs tend to be too low-quality for anything but home movie projects, but this is certainly not the case with Nero.

-The program comes with hundreds of effects ranging from speed modulation to fish eye distortion and color correction, but the family of effects which stood out to me the most was the tilt-shift effects.
+The program comes with hundreds of effects ranging from speed modulation to fish eye distortion and color correction, but the family of effects that stood out to me the most was the tilt-shift effects.

 Tilt-shift effects are very popular these days, which is why I really appreciated the ability to apply a tilt-shift so quickly and effortlessly to an entire video clip.
 You can choose from over 20 different templated tilt shifts for our clips, and after applying these effects you can edit the exact angle and size of the blur.
 All it takes is a click-and-drag to apply a tilt-shift to a clip, revealing a set of lines in the video preview window for you to easily tweak the size and angle of it.

 Cheap effects and tricks are almost never good enough to make the final cut, and it seems as though the developer team understood this.
-The effects that Nero packs are largely the ones you’d expect to find, but what separates them from the competition is the fact they’re in-demand and of great quality.
+The effects that Nero packs are largely the ones you’d expect to find, but what separates them from the competition is the fact they’re in demand and of great quality.

 Express Editor vs. Advanced Editor